Diversity Outreach Team

 Involvement: Peer Mentoring Program Coordinator, Undergraduate Research, Feinstein Fellows, Peer Ministry, French Club, Diversity Outreach Team

 Hey everyone!
 My name is Cecy Granados, and I am a Health Policy & Management and Global Studies double major with a minor in French.
-I am a Junior at Providence College and a first-generation college student.
+I am a Senior at Providence College and a first-generation college student.
 As the daughter of immigrant parents and as a student who is from Maryland, I can certainly say that my transition into college was not easy.
 PC has truly become a home away from home and it has provided me with endless resources.
 It has been a place in which I have felt a sense of community and support.
-I know that applying to college can be nerve-wracking especially during times of uncertainty, however, the biggest advice I could give you is to never underestimate your potential.
+I know that applying to college can be nerve-wracking, especially during times of uncertainty, however, the biggest advice I could give you is to never underestimate your potential.
 Our faculty and students at PC truly want to see you succeed and will do anything to help you.
 If you have any questions about PC or my experience please reach out, I’m more than welcome to help!

 Academics: Biology Major, Sociology Major, Premedicine Advising Program